- ABOUT ANFF

 Dr Fouad KaroutaACT Facility Manager - Australian National University, ACT node

 Fouad is the facility manager the ANFF ACT node.
 He has a chemistry degree from Lebanese University in Beirut, a PhD from Montpellier University (France) on epitaxy and LEDs of InGaAsSb structures.
-He was with an associate professor at the Opto-electronic Devices Section of the Department of Electrical Engineering, Eindhoven University of Technology (The Netherlands).
+He was an associate professor at the Opto-electronic Devices Section of the Department of Electrical Engineering, Eindhoven University of Technology (The Netherlands).
 He joined the ANU in 2009, has vast experience in managing research facilities and has been involved with research in III-V compound semiconductors (GaAs, InP, GaN) for optoelectronic and microelectronic applications for more than 20 years.

 Dane KellyTechnical Officer - Australian National University, ACT node